Are you thinking about building a house in Minnesota?

 Where summer is the busiest time for home builders and contractors, you can get your ideal builder before they are backlogged with too many projects in the summer.
 Therefore your home will get more attention than if you were to build in the summer.

-The demand for home builders will still be higher than in the spring will still be higher than in the winter, meaning the initial rate may be slightly more.
-You also run the risk of the weather in the spring being particularly wet, which can cause delays.
+The demand for home builders will still be higher in the spring (especially in the twin cities) than in the winter, meaning the initial rate may be slightly more.
+You also run the risk of the weather in the spring being particularly wet, which can cause delays and potentially damages if it rains before the roof is made.

 Overall, it’s hard to argue with the benefits that building in the spring can provide for you.
 In terms of deciding between spring and winter, it just depends on your situation.
-A professional home builder will work with you to decide which option is best.
+A professional home builder will work with you to help decide which option is best for you and your new house.

-We understand that every home build is different.
+At Sustainable 9, we understand that every home build is different.
 No matter when you need your home built by, we will work alongside you to design and construct your ideal home.
 At the initial consultation meeting, we will outline your goals and vision for your home.
-Next, we’ll work through the architectural design agreement to make sure that the blueprint for your home is accurate with that vision.
-With sustainability in mind, we’ll search for fiscally appropriate vendors that will increase your home’s energy efficiency.
+Next, we’ll work through the architectural design agreement to make sure that the blueprint for your home is accurate with your vision.
+Not only will we create an excellent floor plan for your custom home, but we also build with sustainability in mind.
+This means, we’ll search for financially appropriate vendors that will increase your home’s energy efficiency that will be good for your family, your environment, and your wallet in the long run.